Strategies for Implementing Public Health Nutrition and Physical Activity Programs Through the Lifespan

 - Explain the benefits of using evidence-based approaches to obesity prevention.

 - Distinguish successes and challenges in nutrition and physical activity programs for better use development of new programs.

 Continuing Education Information:

-A total of 3.0 credits for CPEUs for RDs and CECH for CHES are available for taking all five sessions.
+A total of 3.0 credits for CPEUs for RDs, CNEs for RNs, and CECH for CHES are available for taking all five sessions.
 Continuing Education Information is available as you access each portion of the module.

 To register for Best Practices in Nutrition Programs for Infants click HERE

 To register for Childhood Obesity Programs: Comparative Effectiveness of Interventions click HERE

 To register for Adolescent Obesity Prevention in the US click HERE

 To register for Strategies for Implementing Public Health Nutrition and Physical Activity Programs for Adults click HERE